 John Muir emphasizes community building among students, staff and parents/guardians.

 The John Muir staff lead regular assemblies to foster positive behavior, school pride and sense of community.
-Our Life Skills program promotes the development of personal qualities, such as responsibility, caring, and perseverance, encouraging the children to become healthy members of society and life-long learners.
+Our social-emotional learning program, Toolbox, promotes the development of personal qualities, such as empathy, patience and courage, encouraging the children to become healthy members of society and life-long learners.

 John Muir teachers, parents, and friends are actively involved as PTA and committee members, classroom volunteers, grant and newsletter writers, gardeners, and field trip supporters.
 The PTA organizes many school events such as the Back-to-School Barbecue, Scholastic Book Fair, annual Walk-A-Thon, May Fair, and Beach Day.

-Although John Muir Elementary School is the smallest school in Berkeley, it has the strongest community of staff, students and parents dedicated to providing a quality education for all students.
+Although John Muir Elementary School is one of the smallest schools in Berkeley, it has the strongest community of staff, students and parents dedicated to providing a quality education for all students.
 Come see for yourself!

 John Muir PTA Website